symfony/symfony-docs/components/lock.rst

 :class:`Symfony\\Component\\Lock\\Key` object and is used internally by the ``Lock``.

-Every concurrent process must store the ``Lock`` in the same server.
+Every concurrent process must store the ``Lock`` on the same server.
 Otherwise two different machines may allow two different processes to acquire the same ``Lock``.

 .. caution::